 Series on Latin American Studies

-Arguably few other social phenomena are likely to impact the future character of American society as much as the ongoing wave of "new immigration."
-Who are the new immigrants?
-What do they want?
-How are they changing American society?
-This cross-disciplinary book brings together twelve essays by the leading scholars of the most significant aspect of the new immigration: Mexican immigration to the United States.
+Few other social phenomena are likely to impact the future character of American society as much as the ongoing wave of “new immigration.”
+This cross-disciplinary book brings together twelve essays by leading scholars of the most significant aspect of the new immigration: Mexican immigration to the U.S.